pkainulainen/test-with-spring/master-package/bonus-webinars-2018/integration-tests-with-testcontainers/README.md

-# Writing Integration Tests With JUnit 5 and Test Containers
+# Writing Integration Tests With JUnit 5 and TestContainers

 This example demonstrates how you can write integration tests for a Spring Boot web application with JUnit 5 and TestContainers.
 To be more specific, you will learn to write